-We consider the following five well-known index structures: R-tree, R-tree, CR-tree, quad-tree, and Grid.
-The R-tree and R-tree index structures are designed to be disk-based structures.
-The CR-tree [12], on the other hand, is a variant of R-trees optimized for main memory.
+We consider the following five well-known index structures: R\-Tree, R-Tree, CR-Tree, Quad-Tree, and Grid.
+The R-tree and R\-tree index structures are designed to be disk-based structures.
+This is principally achieved by choosing the node size to be a multiple of disk page size.
+The CR-Tree, on the other hand, is a variant of R-trees optimized for main memory.
 All of these indexes were implemented for main memory use.
 In order to make a fair comparison, we did not choose large node sizes for these trees.
 Instead, we experimentally determined the best choice of node size for main-memory evaluation.
-All three indexes (R-tree, R-tree, and CR-tree) showed best performance when the number of entries per node was chosen to be five.
+All three indexes (R\-Tree, R-Tree, and CR-Tree) showed best performance when the number of entries per node was chosen to be five.
 This value was used for all experiments.

-Details of the CR-tree are described in [12].
-The main idea is to make R-tree cache-conscious by compressing MBRs.
-This is achieved by using so-called Quantized Relative Minimum Bounding Rectangles
+Details of the CR-Tree are described in [13].
+The main idea is to make R-Tree cache-conscious by compressing MBRs.
+This is achieved by using so-called Quantized Relative Minimum Bounding Rectangles (QRMBR).
+Other well-known minor optimizations have also been proposed in the paper.
+We implemented the CR-Tree based upon the main idea of QRMBRs without the other optimizations.